yeputons/rubikscube/README.md

 This is an Android application for solving a Rubik's cube.
 Part of a 2013-2014 "Smartphones programming" course in the SPb Center of Robotics of PhML 239

+Currently it is able to shuffle cube, solve it automatically and then demonstrate building process.

 Used libraries
 ==============